cgwire/kitsu/docs/nft/README.md

  ### Update your assets
-At any point you can update your assets, change their name, asset type, modify their description and any custom information you added to the global page.
+You can update your assets at any point, change their name and asset type, modify their description, and add any custom information you added to the global page.

 You can edit assets by going to the asset page, hovering over the asset you want to modify, and then clicking on the **edit** button
 ![Edit button](../img/getting-started/edit_button.png) (1) on the right side of